 CHC participates in the federally facilitated health insurance exchange in 20 southeast Texas counties.
 The exchange was created pursuant to the Patient Protection and Affordable Care Act (ACA) under regulations established by the U.S. Department of Health and Human Services (HHS).
-Under these rules, HHS pays CHC a portion of the policy premium, in the form of Advanced Premium Tax Credit (APTC).
+Under these rules, HHS pays CHC a portion of the policy premium, in the form of the Advanced Premium Tax Credit (APTC).
 HHS also administers certain risk management programs as detailed below.

-CHC recognizes premiums received from its exchange members and APTC received from HHS as premium revenue when earned and cost sharing reductions (CSR) offsets healthcare costs when incurred.
-CHC recognized APTC amounts of \$508 million for 2022.
-CHC did not record an allowance for APTC as of December 31, 2022.
+CHC recognizes premiums received from its exchange members and the APTC received from HHS as premium revenue when earned and cost-sharing reductions (CSR) offset healthcare costs when incurred.
+CHC recognized APTC amounts of approximately \$798 million and \$508 million for 2023 and 2022, respectively.
+CHC did not record an allowance for the APTC as of December 31, 2023 and 2022.

 CHC is currently involved in a dispute with the United States government regarding the payment of CSR for the years 2018 and 2017.
 The U.S. Court of Appeals for the Federal Circuit ruled in favor of CHC for unpaid CSR payments through December 31, 2017.
 CHC received a payment related to the 2017 CSR of \$11 million in 2022.
-There is significant uncertainty surrounding any amounts due for 2018 CSR as there is ongoing debate as to the amount of additional premium tax credit payments that should offset the 2018 CSR receivable.
-Due to the uncertainty, CHC has not recorded a receivable for the 2018 CSR at December 31, 2022.
+There is significant uncertainty surrounding any amounts due for 2018 CSR, as there is ongoing debate as to the amount of additional premium tax credit payments that should offset the 2018 CSR receivable.
+Due to the uncertainty, CHC has not recorded a receivable for the 2018 CSR.

-The ACA established a permanent risk adjustment program which adjusts the premiums that commercial, individual and small group health insurance issuers receive based on the demographic factors and health status of each member as derived from current year medical diagnosis as reported throughout the year.
+The ACA established a permanent risk adjustment program which adjusts the premiums that commercial, individual, and small group health insurance issuers receive based on the demographic factors and health status of each member as derived from current year medical diagnosis as reported throughout the year.
 This program transfers funds from lower-risk plans to higher-risk plans with similar plans in the same state.
-The risk adjustment program is applicable to commercial, individual and small group health plans (except certain exempt and grandfathered plans) operating both inside and outside of the exchange.
+The risk adjustment program is applicable to commercial, individual, and small group health plans (except certain exempt and grandfathered plans) operating both inside and outside of the exchange.
 A risk score is determined for the entire subject population for each market in each state.

-Plans with an average risk score below the state average will pay into a pool and health insurance issuers with an average risk score that is greater than the state average risk score will receive money from that pool.
+Plans with an average risk score below the state average will pay into a pool, and health insurance issuers with an average risk score that is greater than the state average risk score will receive money from that pool.
 CHC issues individual plans and is therefore subject to the risk adjustment program.

 The risk adjustment program contains an inherent degree of risk dependent upon the Centers for Medicare & Medicaid Services' (CMS) ability to collect payments under the program from other participating plans in the state of Texas.
-Under this program, CHC recorded a risk adjustment receivable in the amount of \$193 million at December 31, 2022, which is reflected in prepaid expenses and other current assets in the accompanying statement of net position.
+Under this program, CHC recorded a risk adjustment receivable in the amount of approximately \$243 million and \$193 million at December 31, 2023 and 2022, respectively, which is reflected in prepaid expenses and other current assets in the accompanying statements of net position.

 The Risk Adjustment program was amended beginning for the 2018 benefit year in order to incorporate a high-cost risk pool (HCRP) calculation.
 The HCRP program funds an insurer's costs for members with claims above \$1,000,000 while assessing a fee to all insurers using membership and standard charge percentages based on premiums.
-At December 31, 2022, CHC recorded a receivable of \$6 million related to this program, which is reflected in prepaid expenses and other current assets in the accompanying statement of net position.
+At December 31, 2023 and 2022, CHC recorded a receivable of approximately \$10 million and \$6 million, respectively, related to this program, which is reflected in prepaid expenses and other current assets in the accompanying statements of net position.